Third Canadian detained in China amid Huawei dispute

 China has protested her arrest to the U.S. ambassador and said Washington should withdraw its arrest warrant.

-Destination Canada, a government-run promoter of Canadian tourism, said it was suspending marketing in China due to the “exceptional circumstances.”

-(This story corrects second paragraph trade war reference to China, not Canada)

-Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell and Anna Mehler Paperny in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Bernadette Baum and Alistair Bell
+Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell and Anna Mehler Paperny in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Alistair Bell and James Dalgleish